groovycode-xyz/taschengeld/CONTRIBUTING.md

 1. Fork the repository and create your branch from `main`.
 2. Install dependencies using `npm install`.
-3. Make your changes and ensure they are properly formatted using Prettier.
+3. Make your changes.
-4. Write or update tests for your changes if applicable.
-5. Run the test suite to ensure all tests pass.
-6. Create a pull request with a clear title and description.
+4. Create a pull request with a clear title and description.

 ## Code Style

-- We use Prettier for code formatting.
-Run `npm run format` before committing.
 - Follow the existing code style and patterns in the project.
+- Note that automatic code formatting and linting have been removed from the project workflow.

 ## Commit Messages